30 Important SAT Formula Sheet 2023

 Similar to the multiplication rule, if the same base number raised to different powers is being divided, the exponents can be subtracted.
 You can also rewrite the expression on the right so that it matches the one on the left.
 This is one of the formulas to know for SAT and should be included in your SAT formula sheet 2022.

-ALSO CHECK OUT: Top Ten Ph.D.
-Scholarships in USA 2022
+ALSO CHECK OUT: Best Police Academies in the USA to choose from in 2022

 7. Exponent Rule (Power Raised to a Power)